-Researchers at the University of Granada have proved that neuropsychological rehabilitation helps in significantly reducing cognitive, emotional and behavioural after-effects in patients with acquired brain injury, generally due to traumatic brain injury and ictus.
-These patients should not wait to be treated later by the social services, since early intervention (within six months after the traumatism) reduces further after-effects.
+Researchers at the University of Granada have proved that neuropsychological rehabilitation helps in significantly reducing cognitive, emotional and behavioral after-effects in patients with acquired brain injury, generally due to traumatic brain injury and ictus.
+These patients should not wait to be treated later by the social services, since early intervention (within six months after the trauma) reduces further after-effects.

 Despite the prevention campaigns launched for reducing traffic accidents and improving heart-friendly habits, traumatic brain injury and ictus are very frequent and increasingly affect younger people.
-Both pathologies cause changes in behaviour, mainly in the cognitive (attention, memory, planning, etc.), emotional (irritability, lack of motivation, etc.) and behavioural areas (impulsiveness, aggressivity, etc.).
+Both pathologies cause changes in behavior, mainly in the cognitive (attention, memory, planning, etc), emotional (irritability, lack of motivation, etc) and behavioral areas (impulsiveness, aggressiveness, etc.).
 Most patients suffer permanent after-effects that hinder full recovery.
 This limits their independence to carry out work, academic and social activities in their daily living.